 - 4.4 oz pound bag of Ancient Granola from Sana Sana Foods

 - 12.7 oz bag of Pumpkin Atole from Pinole Blue

 - 12.7 oz bag of Blue Corn Pinole from Pinole Blue

 - 8.5 oz bag of Endurobites from Pinole Blue

-- 1 lb bag of garbanzo beans from Ramona Farms
+- 1 lb bag of wheat berries from Ramona Farms

-- 1 lb bag of sonora white wheat berries from Ramona Farms
+- 1 lb bag of sonora white wheat berries flour from San Xavier Co-op

 - 1 lb bag of wild rice from Spiritlake Farms

 **When youn order the Indigenous Food Basket, you also receive recipes by Chef Maria Parra Cano More about the source: Ramona Farms - Ramona’s American Indian Foods, LLC is a Native American (Akimel O’Odham) business.
 The tepary bean has been handed down for countless generations amongst my Akimel O’Odham (River People, Pima) people and our cousins the Tohono O’Odham (Desert People).
 The bavi or tepary bean, is the most drought adapted species of bean in the world.
 The bavi is high in soluble fiber and protein and is a low glycemic index food.
 The “Ramona Farms” line of products includes Wheat Berries, Wheat Pinoles, Wheat Flour, Corn Pinole, Cornmeal, Corn Flour, Corn Grits, Cornmeal, Corn Polenta, Black Eyed Peas, Garbanzo Beans as well as Black, Brown and White Tepary Beans.
 The products are grown, harvested, processed, packaged and shipped to you from right here on our farm in Sacaton, Arizona.